claytran/aws-advanced-jdbc-wrapper/docs/using-the-jdbc-driver/using-plugins/UsingTheFailover2Plugin.md

 <i>Picture 3.
 MonitoringRdsHostListProvider detects a new writer by establishing connections to nodes in separate threads.</i>
 <br><br>

-When cluster topology needs to be confirmed, the monitoring component opens new threads, one for each node (see _Picture 3_).
-Each of these threads try to connect to a node and to check if node is a writer.
-Aurora clusters architected the way that a writer node gets updated first and provides a true topology.
-Other nodes connect to a new writer shortly after and update their local copies of topology.
-When reading topology from a reader node, it's quite possible to get a stale topology for some short time after failover.
+When the cluster topology needs to be confirmed, the monitoring component opens new threads, one for each node (see _Picture 3_).
+Each of these threads tries to connect to a node and checks if the node is a writer.
+Aurora clusters are architected in a way such that a writer node gets updated first and provides the true topology.
+Other nodes connect to a new writer shortly after and they update their local copies of the topology.
+When reading the topology from a reader node, it's quite possible to get a stale topology for a short time period after failover.
 You can see a typical stale topology on a diagram above, thread `instance-3`, box `Topology` to the right.
 The topology shows that `instance-3` is still a writer there.

-Threads stop when a new writer is detected.
-30s after a new writer is detected (and after all waiting connections have been notified), topology continues to be updated with a high rate.
-It guarantees that all readers appear in topology.
-Usually 30s is enough time to complete a cluster failover and to get a stable cluster topology.
+TThe threads monitoring the topology stop when a new writer is detected.
+For 30 seconds after a new writer is detected (and after all waiting connections have been notified), topology continues to be updated at an increased rate.
+This allows time for all readers to appear in the topology, since 30 seconds is usually enough time for cluster failover to complete and cluster topology to stabilize.

 All improvements mentioned above help Failover Plugin v2 to perform with a better performance and less resources.